Nashiria/Flutter/Project/README.md

 Originally, Predizione uses MySQL database for the data inputs.
 But for testing reasons, I implemented these data files inside Predizione because my MySQL server is not reachable from outside my computer.

 ###  Algorithm Structure
-1.	sqlOpertions class gets the data from the MySQL server.
+1. Database class gets the data from the MySQL server.
 2. Predizione predicts the results from the data.
 3. UI generates modules from this data.